mozilla/mozbase-deprecated/mozprocess/README.md

         for handler in self.onFinishHandlers:
             handler()

-    def waitForFinish(self, timeout=None, outputTimeout=None):
+    def waitForFinish(self, timeout=None):
         """
-        Handle process output until the process terminates or times out.
+        Waits until all output has been read and the process is terminated.

-        If timeout is not None, the process will be allowed to continue for that number of seconds before being killed.
+        If timeout is not None, will return after timeout seconds.

-        If outputTimeout is not None, the process will be allowed to continue for that number of seconds without producing any output before being killed.
+        This timeout is only for waitForFinish and doesn't affect the didTimeout or onTimeout properties.
         """

 See https://github.com/mozilla/mozbase/blob/master/mozprocess/mozprocess/processhandler.py